-In the Inspector panel set the Size options to Fill Width and Fill Height for both rectangles, so they fill the canvas.
-You wont be able to see the particles in the effect anymore, but we'll use layers to change this later.
+In the Inspector set the Size options to Fill Width and Fill Height for both rectangles, so they fill the canvas.
+You wont be able to see the particles in the effect anymore.
+We'll use layers to change this later.

 Your project should look like this:

 Select the background rectangle.
 In the Inspector click + next to Material, and select Create New Material.
 Rename the material background_mat.

 To create the dark colored effect:

 Select the first rectangle, user.
 In the Inspector:

 You'll apply the camera texture and segmentation texture to this material.
 To create these textures:

 They'll now be listed in the Assets panel, under Textures.

 Right now, you can't see the particle system.
 This is because we need to assign the objects to layers and make some adjustments to the materials, to control how the objects render.

 In the Layers tab, create 2 more layers - so there are 3 layers in your project.
 Rename: